goderich/dissertation/dissertation.md

 | Plngawan | pamuhiʔ | -an    | pamuhen       | 'to plant'            |
 | Plngawan | cabuʔ   | -an    | cabon         | 'to wrap'             |

-The environment for vowel coalescence is a root ending in a glottal stop^[or a vowel in the case of S'uli and Klesan, which here are analyzed as not having word-final phonemic glottal stops, see [@sec:suli-phonotactics;@sec:culi-phonotactics].], and a vowel-initial suffix, such as *-un* or *-an*.
+The environment for vowel coalescence is a root ending in a glottal stop,^[In the case of S'uli and Klesan, which here are analyzed as not having word-final phonemic glottal stops, the environment also includes vowel-final roots (see [@sec:suli-phonotactics;@sec:culi-phonotactics] for a discussion of S'uli and Klesan phonotactics).] and a vowel-initial suffix, such as *-un* or *-an*.
 If the two vowels are identical, they merge into one vowel.
 If the final vowel of the root is /a/ and it is followed by the suffix *-un*, then the vowels coalesce into a mid vowel /o/.
 The glottal stop is lost in the suffixed form, thus Squliq /kitaʔ/ + /-an/ > /kətan/.

 Note that in Squliq, Skikun, S'uli, and Klesan, the penultimate vowel in the suffixed forms in @tbl:vowel-coalescence-dialects is always weakened, even though the syllable is in the rightmost foot.
 In synchronic phonological terms, this is an instance of **overapplication opacity**.
 From the point of view of diachronic phonology, we would say that prepenultimate vowel weakening in these forms applied before vowel coalescence.

 I do not have any Matu'aw data for coalescence of a low and a high vowel into a mid vowel, i.e. /-aʔ/ + /-un/ > /-on/.
 This may be due to the paucity of data in my own field notes, or due to Matu'aw disallowing it.
 More data is needed to understand the limits of vowel coalescence in Matu'aw.

 Plngawan has additional environments for vowel coalescence: a high vowel /i/ or /u/ in the final syllable of the root, followed by a glottal stop, and a suffix beginning with /a/, such as *-an*.
 These coalesce into the mid vowel /e/ or /o/, depending on the frontness of the high vowel in the root.
-We therefore have /cabuʔ/ + /-an/ > /cabon/.
-This word is distinguished from *cabun* (< /cabuʔ/ + /-un/).
+We therefore have *cabuʔ* + *-an* > *cabon* 'to wrap (LV)'.
+This word is distinguished from *cabun* 'to wrap (PV)' (< *cabuʔ* + *-un*).
 Other dialects do not have vowel coalescence in this environment, but instead change the high vowel into a homorganic glide after deleting the glottal stop, as shown in @tbl:gliding-high-vowels-before-an.

 : Gliding of high vowels before *-an* in Atayal dialects {#tbl:gliding-high-vowels-before-an}